 Is Yale Test Optional?

-Is Yale Test Optional?
-As a response to the ongoing disruptions caused by the COVID-19 pandemic, Yale has decided to extend its test-optional admissions policy for an additional year.
-All students who are interested in enrolling in the undergraduate program for the fall 2023 semester have the option of submitting their applications with or without their ACT or SAT scores.
+Is Yale test optional?
+As a response to the ongoing disruptions caused by the COVID-19 pandemic, Yale has decided to extend its test optional admissions policy for an additional year.
+All students interested in enrolling in the undergraduate program for the fall 2023 semester have the option of submitting their applications with or without their ACT or SAT scores.

 Applicants who have successfully completed one or more ACT or SAT exams should think about including their scores, even if those scores fall below the ranges that represent the middle 50 percent of the applicant pool that are listed below.
 Research conducted internally at Yale has demonstrated, time and time again, that ACT and SAT scores are a significant predictor of a student’s academic performance while they are undergraduates.

-Whether “is Yale test optional?”, when students submit scores with their applications, the Yale Admissions Committee evaluates them within each student’s unique context and uses them to augment other academic indicators throughout the application.
+As Yale is test optional, when students submit scores with their applications, the Yale Admissions Committee evaluates them within each student’s unique context.
+It uses them to augment other academic indicators throughout the application.
 In other words, the committee considers students’ scores in conjunction with other academic indicators.

-In the case of applicants who do not submit test scores, as to further expound “is Yale test optional?”, the Admissions Committee places a greater emphasis on other aspects of the application, such as the high school transcript, letters of recommendation, and personal statements.
+In the case of applicants who do not submit test scores, whether Yale is test optional or not, the Admissions Committee emphasizes other aspects of the application, such as the high school transcript, letters of recommendation, and personal statements.

-Candidates who have applications that clearly demonstrate a high level of academic preparedness, a consistent record of academic success, and genuine intellectual curiosity are competitive candidates regardless of whether or not they have scored.
+Candidates with applications that demonstrate a high level of academic preparedness, a consistent record of academic success, and genuine intellectual curiosity are competitive candidates regardless of whether or not they have scored.

-In the winter of 2023, Yale will make a decision regarding a long-term policy regarding standardized testing, provided that the general public health situation improves and answers the question, “is Yale test optional?”.
-This decision will be influenced by the data and insights generated from the admissions cycles that occur in 2021, 2022, and 2023 respectively.
+In the winter of 2023, Yale will make a decision regarding a long-term policy regarding standardized testing, provided that the general public health situation improves.
+This decision will be influenced by the data and insights generated from the admissions cycles in 2021, 2022, and 2023 respectively thus updating if Yale will still be test optional.

 Having said that, a high score on the SAT can help boost your application to Yale University, and if you meet the SAT requirements for Yale University, you can demonstrate to admissions officers that you have the ability to succeed there.